opendocsg/slw-judgments-backfill/2013_SGCA_31/report.md

 60     On this basis, it would be wrong to treat an application to administer pre-action interrogatories under O 26A r 1 of the Rules of Court as an interlocutory application.
 As a matter of principle, an application to administer pre-action interrogatories is not an application made _between_ the time a party files a civil case in court and when that case is finally heard for disposal.
 Rather, it is an application made by way of originating summons and its only end is the particular relief sought in the originating summons.
 Once the application for such relief has been considered and ruled upon by the court, that matter ends and those proceedings are not followed by any other steps leading to any trial or further disposal of that matter.

-61     The decision of this court in _Maldives Airport Co Ltd and another v GMR Malé International Airport Pte Ltd_ [2013] SGCA 16 (“ _Maldives Airport Co Ltd_ ”) is directly on point and supports the proposition that an application to administer pre-action interrogatories is not an interlocutory application.
+61     The decision of this court in _Maldives Airport Co Ltd and another v GMR Malé International Airport Pte Ltd_ <span class="citation">[2013] SGCA 16</span> (“ _Maldives Airport Co Ltd_ ”) is directly on point and supports the proposition that an application to administer pre-action interrogatories is not an interlocutory application.
 There, the respondent applied by way of originating summons for an interim injunction under s 12 of the International Arbitration Act (Cap 143A, 2002 Rev Ed).
 The purpose of the injunction was to restrain the appellants from interfering with the respondent’s performance of its obligations under a concession agreement, pending arbitration of the substantive dispute between the parties.
 The judge granted the injunction and the appellant appealed to the Court of Appeal.

 62     Before this court, the respondent raised the preliminary objection that the decision of the judge to grant the injunction was an order made at the hearing of an interlocutory application, such that leave to appeal was required pursuant to s 34(2)( _d_ ) of the SCJA, read with paragraph (e) of the Fifth Schedule to the SCJA.
 As leave had not been obtained, the respondent argued that this court did not have jurisdiction to hear the appeal.
 In rejecting the respondent’s jurisdictional challenge as being without merit, we held (at [15]):